Next stop Tuesday morning is Ketchikan, Alaska. Goodbye Vancouver.

 And this is our colorful Skagway Alaska Street Car conductor, Andrew, who performed two Robert W. Service poems about the Gold Rush while also providing information and tales during our 90-minute ride around Skagway.
 (June 6, 2024)

 We made two stops on the Skagway Alaska Street Car, first at this, the Gold Rush Cemetery.
 This was the first cemetery for the City of Skagway and many of the famous Gold Rush characters are interred here including local kingpin Jefferson “Soapy” Smith and early tourism promoter Martin Itjen.
+Although we drove and did not stop in the historical downtown of Skagway, I did stop and walk through the town on my own.
+(June 6, 2024)

 The Gold Rush Cemetery in Skagway.
 (June 6, 2024)